pkoetsier/k8s-bootstrap/README.md

 It has these prequisites:

 - A Debian Linux host with KVM + libvirtd configured
+- 500 GB of disk space for the Debian base image used to create the VMs
 - 4 GB of disk space per VM
 - 4 GiB of RAM per VM